Treatment focus – Vaser Lipo

 What happens after?

 After your Vaser you will be able to return home within a few hours following the procedure.
 Initial numbness, bruising and general tenderness may occur, which last between 1 and six weeks, depending on the patient.
 You may be required to wear a special compression garment during your recovery.
-A series of Deep Tissue massage is prescribed in the weeks following your procedure and a healthy lifestyle is recommended with moderate activity to maximise the results of your treatment.
+A series of Deep Tissue massage is prescribed in the weeks following your procedure and a healthy lifestyle is recommended with moderate activity to maximize the results of your treatment.

 How can I prepare?

 As with any surgical procedure, it is recommended that you avoid smoking and drinking alcohol at least two weeks prior and after surgery.
 In addition to that make sure that your diet is supplemented with vitamin A, vitamin C, zinc, copper and selenium.
 Each plays a role in wound healing and in building your immune system thereby reducing the chance of infection.
-Be aware, however that some supplements (namely echinacea, fish oil caps, garlic, ginger, ginkgo biloba, ginseng, kava kava, ephedra) may cause adverse reactions during or after surgery.
-Consult with your doctor before the treatment if you are taking any of these to avoid complications, such as prolonged bleeding, interference with anaesthesia, cardiovascular disturbances or interactions with prescription drugs.
+Be aware, however, that some supplements (namely echinacea, fish oil caps, garlic, ginger, ginkgo biloba, ginseng, kava kava, ephedra) may cause adverse reactions during or after surgery.
+Consult with your doctor before the treatment if you are taking any of these to avoid complications, such as prolonged bleeding, interference with anesthesia, cardiovascular disturbances or interactions with prescription drugs.